 Food Security Situation

 Guatemala has the fourth highest rate of chronic malnutrition in the world and the highest in Latin America and the Caribbean.
-Currently, almost 50 percent of children under five are stunted due to lack of access to and improper utilization of nutritious foods.
-Within indigenous areas, more than 65 percent of the population is chronically malnourished.
+Almost 50 percent of children under five are stunted due to lack of access to nutritious foods, this figure is much higher in certain parts of the country, such as the Western Highlands.

 Food Assistance Programs

 - FFP also partners with Catholic Relief Services and Save the Children on a variety of development activities.
 These multi-year programs work with the most vulnerable populations to address chronic malnutrition in children and pregnant and lactating women, improve and diversify agricultural production, create micro-enterprise opportunities, and improve access to water and sanitation.

 Food for Peace Contributions